zolly-cpu/2UV-Project/README.md

 # 2UVFramework
-Atomation framework for the chemical sector and healt care sector
+Automation framework for the chemical sector and healt care sector

 # Donnation